The best thing about Almost Iowa is the view.

 But here is the curious thing:

-Almost Iowa is a ghost town.
+It is in the middle of a ghost town.

 I have traveled much of the world and I have never seen anything like it.
 When you drive across the prairie on gravel roads, you can see cross-traffic from ten miles away, so there isn’t much reason to brake at a lonely stop sign – yet people do.